-Detox can last as little as 5 days but may extend to 2 weeks or longer.
+Detox can last as little as five days but may extend to two weeks or longer.
 The timeframe of a medically-monitored detox in Nashville, TN depends on several factors.
 Some of these factors include, but are not limited to:

 - The substances involved in the addiction

 - How long the addiction has occurred